About the Author

 The Meshery v0.5.0 release includes two new libraries: MeshKit and Meshery Adapter Library.

-These two libraries improve contributor experience and development speed by reducing the burden of sustaining the plethora of Meshery adapters, allowing contributors to focus on exposing a service mesh's differentiated value, instead of having to redundantly implement plumbing for managing service meshes.
+These two libraries improve contributor experience and development speed by reducing the burden of sustaining the plethora of Meshery adapters, allowing contributors to focus on exposing any given infrastructure component's differentiated value, instead of having to redundantly implement plumbing for managing cloud native infrastructure.

 MeshKit

 MeshKit was formerly named gokit and was renamed recently to align with the other Meshery components' names (and avoid confusion with the go-kit project).
-MeshKit can be considered a derivative of go-kit with specific focus on service mesh management.
+MeshKit can be considered a derivative of go-kit with specific focus on cloud native management.

 In the Meshery v0.5.0 release, MeshKit has been enhanced and expanded substantially.
 Considering that the MeshKit library provides broadly useful functionality, it is used in a growing number of Meshery components.
 It is intended to be one of the top level libraries in the Meshery ecosystem.